zozzlethena/docs/pages/launch.md

 ## Getting Ready

-Velocimeter operates exclusively on the Arbitrum network (a layer 2 of the Ethereum main network that uses Optimistic Rollups).
+Velocimeter operates exclusively on the Arbitrum network.

 If you are unfamiliar with Arbitrum, you can find a lot of resources about the network, its ecosystem, and its mission on the Arbitrum website